anshumankmr/CD-Lab-Work-/README.md

 # CD-Lab-Work-
-VIth Sem Lab Work for MIT Manipal
+VIth Sem Lab Work for MIT Manipal.
+Will include guide for installation and lab manual soon